Oxford University Men's Basketball: The 1960s

 In 1963, the arrival of John Edgar Wideman had a major impact on the upward trajectory of the basketball program.
 In his first season, Wideman led Oxford to the A.B.B.A.
 National Championship Semi-Finals where they lost a two-point thriller (74-76) to eventual three-peat national champions London Central YMCA.

-In 1964-65, Wideman's Blues advanced to the A.B.B.A.
+In 1964–65, Wideman's Blues advanced to the A.B.B.A.
 National Championship game against the Aldershot Warriors, the British Army team.
-The Warriors would win the first meeting 79-63, but this was just the beginning of a fierce rivalry between Oxford and the British Army that would last the rest of the decade.
+The Warriors would win the first meeting 79–63, but this was just the beginning of a fierce rivalry between Oxford and the British Army that would last the rest of the decade.

-In 1965, the arrival of four more Rhodes Scholars provided a much welcomed boost to an already talented roster.
-The incoming class was highlighted by 1965 NCAA Player of the Year Bill Bradley who had just been drafted by the NBA's New York Knicks.
+In 1965–66, the arrival of NCAA Player of the Year Bill Bradley, having just been drafted by the NBA's New York Knicks, provided a much welcomed boost to an already talented roster.
 The Oxford Blues won the B.U.S.F.
-National Championship in December 1965 and then went on to win the A.B.B.A.
-National Championship in March 1966 with a 91-70 rematch victory against the Aldershot Warriors.
+National Championship in December 1965 and, in March 1966, the team went on to win the A.B.B.A.
+National Championship 91–70 in a rematch against the Aldershot Warriors.
 Wideman was named A.B.B.A National Championship MVP.
-In 1966, basketball at Oxford was elevated to Full Blue status.
+In 1966, the Oxford University Blues Committee elevated basketball to Full Blue status.

-In 1966-67, Oxford University were considered favourites for the A.B.B.A.
-National Championship and had what Basketball magazine described as "undoubtedly the finest group of players in the country at present".
-On November 16, 1966, Oxford took on reigning EuroLeague Champions, Simmenthal Milan, in a game that was broadcast live on BBC.
-500 fans managed to pack themselves into Iffley Road Sports Centre to witness one of the most exciting games ever to be played at Iffley Road.
-Milan ended up edging Oxford 69-70 in what was a back-and-forth affair.
+In 1966–67, Oxford University were considered favourites for the A.B.B.A.
+National Championship and had what Basketball magazine described as "undoubtedly the finest group of players in the country at present."
+On November 16, 1966, Oxford took on reigning EuroLeague Champions Simmenthal Milan in a game that was broadcast live on BBC.
+500 fans packed themselves into Iffley Road Sports Centre to witness one of the most exciting games ever to be played at Oxford.
+Milan ended up edging Oxford 69–70 in a back-and-forth affair.
 The Blues retained their B.U.S.F.
 National Championship, however the team was denied the opportunity to defend their national title when they were disqualified for arriving late to their third-round game against London Central YMCA.
+According to Bill Bradley, the men's basketball team voted unanimously to forfeit the match in order to hear Robert F. Kennedy speak at the Oxford Union.

-In 1967-68 Oxford claimed a third consecutive B.U.S.F.
-National Championship with a 71-37 thrashing of Cambridge University in the final held in Birmingham.
+In 1967–68, Oxford claimed a third consecutive B.U.S.F.
+National Championship with a 71–37 win against Cambridge University in Birmingham.
 On March 16, 1968, an enthusiastic crowd of 1,400 fans filled Crystal Palace to watch the A.B.B.A.
 National Championship game.
-It was a repeat of the 1966 Final, with the Oxford Blues beating Aldershot Warriors 61-57.
+In a repeat of the 1966 Final, the Oxford Blues beat Aldershot Warriors 61–57.
 Tom Ward was named A.B.B.A National Championship MVP.